ayazurrehman/Vehicle-Detection-Project/README.md

 ####1.
 Explain how (and identify where in your code) you extracted HOG features from the training images.

-The code for this step is contained in the second code cell of the IPython notebook in the form of a function `get_hog_features`.
+The code for this step is contained in the second code cell of the IPython notebook `Vehicle Detection Project.ipynb` in the form of a function

-The function has been called within another function `extract_features` in fifth code cell of the notebook.
-This function has been used under the section `training the model...` where it is fed with the image data with and without cars to train the model.
+`get_hog_features`.

-I started by reading in all the `vehicle` and `non-vehicle` images.
+`get_hog_features` function has been called within another function `extract_features` in fifth code cell of the notebook which is used for training the model used for this project(explained below).
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes respectively:

 ![image1]
 ![image1a]